OCR-D/ocr-d.github.io/docs/guide.md

 * simplifies the CLI syntax for multiple calls
 * checks for required and expected-to-be-produced file groups
 * checks for return value
-* sets logging levels uniformly across tools.
+* sets logging levels uniformly across tools

-The same calls mentioned before can be passed to `ocrd process` like so:
+The same calls mentioned before can be passed to `ocrd process` as follows:

 ```sh
 ocrd process -l DEBUG \